AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/manual-vs-dynamic-rows.md

 ---
-title: Dynamic vs static dimension items
+title: Dynamic vs static dimension items in freeform tables
 description: How to interact with dynamic and static dimension items in tables.
 ---